open-data/ckanext-stcndm/README.md

   9. Install the libgeos library required by ckanext-wet-beow (`brew install geos` on OS X or `apt-get install libgeos-dev` on Debian/Ubuntu)

   10. Create the .ini file as per the normal CKAN installation instructions and modify as noted above.

-  11. Configure the WET extension for use as per https://github.com/open-data/ckanext-wet-boew/tree/wet4-scheming Download the WET intranet theme production ZIP file from http://wet-boew.github.io/wet-boew/docs/versions/dwnld-en.html and extract it into the 'ckanext/stcndm/public' directory in the ckanext-stcndm project.
-Rename the extracted folder to theme-intranet You may need to copy minified versions of jquery-1.11.1.min.js and jquery-2.1.1.min.js to the theme-intranet directory.
+  11. Configure the WET extension for use as per https://github.com/open-data/ckanext-wet-boew/tree/wet4-scheming

   12. Create an organization with the URL statcan and the name Statistics Canada